Hao Peng (PRC)

-Hao Peng (郝鹏; born July 1960) is a Chinese politician and business executive.
+Hao Peng (郝鹏; born July 1960, Shaanxi) is a Chinese politician and business executive.
 He served as the Party Secretary of Liaoning between 2022 and 2025, the governor of Qinghai between 2013 and 2016, and prior to that, a vice chairman of Tibet Autonomous Region.
 He additionally served as the chairman of the State-owned Assets Supervision and Administration Commission (SASAC) between 2019 and 2023.

 Career

 Education and industry

 Hao Peng is a native of Fengxiang County, Shaanxi province.
 He entered the work force in January 1976 as a sent-down youth in Weiyuan County, Gansu province.

 After the Cultural Revolution, in October 1978 Hao entered Northwestern Polytechnical University in Xi'an, Shaanxi, majoring in aircraft manufacturing.
 He joined the Chinese Communist Party in March 1982 and graduated in July 1982.

 After university Hao Peng joined the Aviation Industry Corporation of China, working at its flight control system factory in Lanzhou, Gansu.
 He started as a technician, becoming the Director of the factory in 1994, a position he held for five years.